-(HEAR), Netflix, Inc. (NASDAQ:NFLX) - There's a Lot of Capital In The Gaming Industry, And It's Not Just In eSports
+(HEAR), Netflix, Inc. (NASDAQ:NFLX) - There's A Lot Of Capital In The Gaming Industry, And It's Not Just In eSports

-There's a Lot of Capital In The Gaming Industry, And It's Not Just In eSports
+There's A Lot Of Capital In The Gaming Industry, And It's Not Just In eSports

 The gaming industry has been catching the attention of investors recently, and that’s for good reason.
 This area of the economy has experienced remarkable growth over recent years, including an increase of over 10.5 percent in 2017 to become a $116 billion industry.
 While not even half way through 2018, the gaming market is now already up to a total of $138 billion.
 Clearly, there is a lot of growth in the gaming community, and with that growth comes opportunity.
 Yes, big-name professional video game tournaments, or “esports,” bring in a lot of money with sizeable prize pools rivaling traditional sports, but that’s not the only area seeing significant expansion.